balancer/balancer-v2-monorepo/pkg/deployments/tasks/20220304-erc4626-linear-pool/readme.md

-# 2022-03-04 - ERC4626 Linear Pool
+# 2022-03-04 - ERC4626 Linear Pool V1

-Deployment of the `ERC4626LinearPoolFactory`, for Linear Pools with a ERC4626 wrapped yield bearing token
+Preliminary deployment of the `ERC4626LinearPoolFactory`, for Linear Pools with a ERC4626 yield-bearing token.
+This version was released prior to finalization of EIP-4626 and should no longer be used.

 ## Useful Files